sdatkinson/neural-amp-modeler/docs/source/tutorials/calibration.rst

 models is accurate to what one would experience when plugging into the source analog gear.

-As of version 0.10.0, the NAM defines a pair of metadata fields, ``"input_level_dbu"`` and ``"output_level_dbu"``, that document the relationship between the *digital* and *analog* signal strengths.
+As of version 0.10.0, :ref:`the NAM file spec<nam-file-spec>` defines a pair of metadata fields, ``"input_level_dbu"`` and ``"output_level_dbu"``, that document the relationship between the *digital* and *analog* signal strengths.
 Specifically, these fields record the *analog* signal strength (in dBu) that corresponds to the loudest